devansh6012/netflix-ai/README.md

 ## 🧠 How AI Integration Works

-Netflix GPT uses Google's Gemini API to generate movie recommendations based on user inputs.
+Reactflix GPT uses Google's Gemini API to generate movie recommendations based on user inputs.
 When a user enters a genre, mood, or specific criteria, the application:

 1. Processes the user's query
 2. Sends a formatted prompt to the Gemini API